wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEvent" />

 ### 3.2 The Caliper Event
-A Caliper [Event](#event) describes a relationship formed between two entities, an actor and an object, resulting from some purposeful action undertaken by the actor in relation to the object at a particular moment in time and (optionally) within a given learning context.
+A Caliper [Event](#event) describes a relationship formed between two entities, an actor and an object, resulting from some purposeful action undertaken by the actor in relation to the object at a particular moment in time and within a given learning context.
 The [Event](#event) properties `actor`, `action` and `object` form a data triple that echoes an [RDF](#rdf) triple linking a subject to an object via a predicate.
 The [Event](#event) is provisioned with additional properties that describe relevant elements of the enclosing learning context.

 For a Caliper [Event](#event) to be minimally compliant it MUST specify a `type`, `actor`, `action`, `object`, `eventTime` and a `uuid` identifier.
 [Event](#event) is subclassed for enhanced type specificity.
 Implementors SHOULD utilize the several subclasses of [Event](#event) described below in preference to instantiating instances of the Event class itself.
 [Event](#event) properties are described below: